secretgraph/secretgraph/README.md

 -   move settings export dialog to only settings
 -   PushedArticle
 -   ChannelStore for push input and as foreign data safe
--   add config security question, a client side password which must be entered to access configs save it in the config itself replace stub
 -   add config lockUrl for locking config save it in the config itself
     maybe: allow it to be used as a start_url (for apple devices)